fixie-ai/ai-jsx/packages/docs/docs/guides/jsx.md

 # JSX: Build System Considerations

-:::tip
+:::caution Power User Content
 Understanding these details is for power users.
-If you just want to get started quickly, clone [the template repo](https://github.com/fixie-ai/ai-jsx-template).
+If you just want to get started quickly, clone [the template repo](https://github.com/fixie-ai/ai-jsx-template) and start experimenting.
 :::

 Using JSX requires a build system.
 Since most projects use TypeScript, the easiest way to do this is via the TS compiler.
-To enable this, set the following `compilerOptions`:
+To enable this, set the following `compilerOptions` in your `tsconfig.json`:

 ```json file="tsconfig.json"
 "compilerOptions": {